MikeHopley/ftl-event-safety/index.md

 ## Other crew death events

-These events either have an extra non-blue choice, or multiple stages or nuances.
-In the Smoldering Engi event, taking the Engi is "safe" because you always get the Engi.
+These events have more stages or nuances.

-**Warning:** I don't (yet!) know what happens if you take the Engi when you only have 1 crew.
+In the Smoldering Engi event, taking the Engi is "safe" because you always get the Engi. **Warning:** I don't (yet!) know what happens if you take the Engi when you only have 1 crew.
 Engi B beware!

 | Text cue | Crew death? | Medical counter | Aide-memoire / notes|
 |----------|:-----------:|:---------------:|---------------------|